ntucker/anansi/packages/babel-preset-anansi/README.md

 - `version`: "2023-05", "2023-01", "2022-03", "2021-12", "2018-09" or "legacy". defaults to "2023-05"
 - `decoratorsBeforeExport`

+### reactCompiler: {compilationMode?: "annotation"}

+Run the [React Compiler](https://react.dev/learn/react-compiler).
+This is still experimental - be sure to [check compatibility](https://react.dev/learn/react-compiler#checking-compatibility) before turning this on.

+By default does not run.
+Include empty object or a configuration to turn on.

+** Requires React 19+ **

+** This only runs in production **

 ### reactRequire: bool = true

 Automatically add react import if JSX is used.
+This is not necessary when using JSX transform from React 16.14+

 ### reactConstantElementsOptions: { allowMutablePropsOnTags?: string[] } | false